-At the same time, Canada’s ethnic groups and cultural practices are not understood in isolation or as static phenomena.
+At the same time, Canada's ethnic groups and cultural practices are not understood in isolation or as static phenomena.
 Rather, they evolve constantly and, in a nation of immigrants, interplay off each other.
-Cuizine hopes to foster this cross-cultural exchange by demonstrating the centrality of foodways to Canadian cultural identity.
+CuiZine hopes to foster this cross-cultural exchange by demonstrating the centrality of foodways to Canadian cultural identity.

-Cuizine also serves as a creative outlet for food-themed written and visual pieces.
+The journal also serves as a creative outlet for food-themed written and visual pieces.
 Poetry and prose submissions should feed our minds, and aesthetic pieces should engage our senses.

 For submission inquiries, please contact: